helper-uttam/Web-Components/README.md

 > Only HTML and CSS files are allowed.

+# How to Contribute?
+* Fork this repository.
+(This will create a copy of this repo to your side)
+* Upload your directory or Folder inside the repo.
+(One had been done for you)
+* Commit with appropriate messages.
+(Eg- Adding navbar files)
+* Make Pull request.

+🙌🎉🎉 wohoooo, you made a awesome contribution. 🎉🎉

 ### If you have any issues feel free to let us know.

 contributed by - <a href="https://github.com/helper-uttam/">Uttam</a>